GeoSegun/examples/collaborative-pre-merge-testing-for-multi-PR-features/README.md

 Automate the creation and management of Signadot sandboxes and RouteGroups for every pull request and epic using GitHub Actions.
 This enables fully automated ephemeral preview environments for collaborative testing.

 > **Professional Note:**
 > The automation workflows and templates provided here are based on Signadot's official patterns and best practices.
 They are designed to work when correct parameters, secrets, and valid container images are supplied.
-However, as with any CI/CD automation, you should validate these workflows in your environment and adapt as needed for your specific use case and infrastructure.
+However, as with any CI/CD automation, users should validate these workflows in their own environment and adapt as needed for their specific use case and infrastructure.

-#### 5.2.
+### 5.2.
 Required Templates

 - **Sandbox template:** `.signadot/sandbox-template.yaml`
 - **RouteGroup template:** `.signadot/routegroup-template.yaml`